Pascagoula, Mississippi: Modern history

 The region changed hands over the next century, being occupied variously by the English, French, and Spanish until well after the American Revolutionary War.
-It did not come into the permanent possession of the United States until 1812 when it was added to the Mississippi Territory.
+It came into the permanent possession of the United States in 1812, when it was added to the Mississippi Territory.
 At one point, for 74 days in 1810, Pascagoula was a part of what was known as the Republic of West Florida.
-Pascagoula was incorporated as a village in 1892 and obtained city status in 1901.
-Today's downtown Pascagoula used to be the town of Scranton, Mississippi (incorporated in 1870) until the two towns merged in 1912.
+Pascagoula was incorporated as a village in 1892.
+It obtained city status in 1901.
+Today's downtown Pascagoula used to be the town of Scranton, Mississippi, incorporated in 1870.
+The two towns merged in 1904 by governor's proclamation and in 1912 by Mississippi legislative act.

 In October 1973, an alleged unidentified flying object sighting and alien abduction is said to have occurred when co-workers Charles Hickson and Calvin Parker claimed they were abducted by aliens while fishing near Pascagoula.
-The incident, Pascagoula Abduction, earned substantial mass media attention.
-In June 2019, Pascagoula placed an historical marker near the alleged abduction site.
+The incident, the Pascagoula Abduction, earned substantial mass media attention.
+In June 2019, Pascagoula placed a historical marker near the alleged abduction site.
+The city honors the abduction every year during an event called Goula Palooza.
+The festival takes place in the downtown area of the city.